Last Updated on 10/01/2026

 Besides great content and mobile optimization, backlinks are among the top three factors influencing search visibility.

-From everything I’ve learned and experienced, link-building is one of the most critical factors in Search Engine Optimization (SEO).
+Based on everything I’ve learned and experienced, link building is one of the most critical factors in Search Engine Optimization (SEO).

-If I focus only on content optimization or technical SEO and ignore link-building, I’m leaving a massive gap in my strategy.
+If I focus solely on content optimization or technical SEO while ignoring link building, I’m leaving a significant gap in my strategy.
 It’s like tuning up a car but never putting gas in the tank; it just won’t go far.

 I’ve given link-building a full 5-star rating in the image below because it’s one of the most effective ways to quickly boost rankings on search engine results pages (SERPs).
 It plays a massive role in improving both domain authority and website strength.